pidg3/f21ca-group8/README.md

 Couple of things to note:
 * Note that only one instance is currently hosted, so we might need to coordinate as if two groups are trying to do this at the same time, the URLs will get into a muddle.
 * You should ideally refresh any open browser tabs for the chat after you reset the state.
 * If this isn't working I'd suggest pinging your RASA bot directly to see if it is working: `curl -X POST --header "Content-Type: application/json" --data '{"sender":"test_user", "message": "glue respond  hello"}' localhost:5005` (alter the 'message' property as required).
+* If you find alana is always responding rather than getting typical glue responses, test that your rasa is picking up the trained model.
+There seems to be an issue between models trained on windows/mac/linux.
+To resolve this issue simply train rasa again, this will take approx 25 mins.

 ## Curl commands